Baruchim Habaim — Welcome.

 It discusses how and what we learn and teach, when we meet, how we respond to learners with special needs and will answer many of your questions.

-Additionally, feel free to call – email – or stop in to meet our Director of Education, Cantor Scott Harris
+Feel free to call – email – or stop in to meet our Clergy.

 Baruchim Habaim — Welcome.